Hostage: Missing Celebrity

+Hostage: Missing Celebrity was theatrically released on August 18, 2021.

 Synopsis

 After a film premiere, a famous actor is kidnapped in the middle of Seoul.
 Thinking it is a prank, the actor is relaxed, but when he faces cruelty, he realizes the gravity of the situation.
 He tries to find an escape route as kidnappers demand a huge ransom within 24 hours.
 Then the struggle begins, which is very different from what he has seen in films.